thomas1242/MIPSsim/README.md

 # MIPSsim
-Petri Net Simulator for a Simplified MIPS Processor
+#Petri Net Simulator for a Simplified MIPS Processor
+Generates step-by-step simulation of the Petri net model of a simplified MIPS processor.

  ![alt tag](images/MIPSsim.gif)